datastax/starlight-for-rabbitmq/README.md

 * Transient messages (all messages are persisted)
 * Authorization support

 RabbitMQ and Pulsar work in a pretty different way.
-The Pulsar RabbitMQ gateway was designed to make the most benefit from Pulsar's scalability.
+Starlight for RabbitMQ was designed to make the most benefit from Pulsar's scalability.
 This results in some differences of behavior:
 * Canceling an AMQP consumer will requeue the messages that were received through it since it also closes the associated Pulsar consumers.

 ## Get started

-### Download and Build the Pulsar RabbitMQ gateway
+### Download and build Starlight for RabbitMQ

 To build from code, complete the following steps:
 1. Clone the project from GitHub.